l2beat/l2beat/docs/activity.md

 # How to add new activity module for existing project?

-A thread 🧵👇🏽
+### Non starkex type project

 1. Find a RPC for a project you want to add activity module for.
 Try to write directly to project to obtain a private node access.
 If you can't, you can use a public node.